+In February 2020 NTI acquired the assets including recipes and marketing collateral of KXN Kuxina Food Corporation from a sole proprietor for a total consideration of ₱500,000.
 In December 2019, NTI acquired the assets including recipes and marketing collateral of Heat Stroke Grill (HSG) from a sole proprietor for a total consideration of ₱368,000.
-This has resulted to a business combination due to acquisition of the significant inputs, processes and outputs of HSG.
+Both has resulted to a business combination due to acquisition of the significant inputs, processes and outputs of KXN and HSG.
 The carrying amounts of the assets acquired approximate the fair values as at acquisition date.
 Hence, no goodwill nor gain from bargain purchase was recognized.

-NTI acquired the assets of SLI and the brand name Sabroso Lechon for ₽28.3 million.
+NTI acquired the assets of SLI and the brand name Sabroso Lechon for ₱28.3 million.
 Provisional fair values of the assets acquired were recognized in 2018.
 No goodwill or gain from bargain purchase was recognized as a result of the acquisition in 2018.